dykoffi/ciql-deploy/README.md

 <a href="#job"># cdep job</a></h3>

 <p style="font-size:18.5px; border-bottom:1px solid grey; padding-bottom:30px" align="justify">
-    cedp job allows you to schedule jobs to be run on pre-registered servers.
+    cdep job allows you to schedule jobs to be run on pre-registered servers.
 It offers you several commands for managing and executing jobs.
 </p>

 ```bash